LearnWeb3DAO/What-is-Gas/README.md

 Your wallet therefore must have `gas limit * gas price` ether to pay for gas when sending the transaction.
 Any unspent gas will be refunded when the transaction gets executed and mined.

+**If, however, your transaction uses more gas than your limit, the transaction will fail and your gas will be gone.**

 ### Block Gas Limits
 In addition to user specified gas limits per transaction, the Ethereum network also imposes a limit on the maximum amount of gas (units) allowed in a single block.